8 Different Types of Steak and How to Cook Them

 Another very lean cut with a flavor that's milder than the hanger steak.
 Rub 'em down with seasonings and toss on the grill.

-- Easy Grilled Tri Tip "A great way to quickly grill large cuts of tri-tip beef," says Erika, the recipe submitter.
+- Easy Grilled Tri-Tip: "A great way to quickly grill large cuts of tri-tip beef," states this recipe.
 "You can even make it on a busy weeknight.
 I've also made this for BBQ parties.
 It's better than buying a bunch of steaks!"

 VIDEO: How To Grill a Tri-Tip Steak